Understanding Squirting: What It Is and How It Happens

 The case for cum

 According to the School of Squirt’s expert team, squirting is caused when the G-spot is stimulated properly.
 It doesn’t always occur but this is when there’s the highest chance of female ejaculation.
-Like the male prostate gland, women have one like it called the Skene glands or the female prostate gland.
-They do rest on each side of the urethra but that does not necessarily mean it’s urine that comes out.
-Occasionally though, very small amounts of urine can leak out.
-It might actually feel like you’re about to pee or like your bladder is full but that’s from the pressure building before the orgasm hits.
+It might feel like you’re about to pee or like your bladder is full but that’s from the pressure building before the orgasm hits.

 Couple things to keep in mind: